largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 <div align="center">
 </div>

-We want to make use of cluster mode's advantage in terms of resource and find workarounds to:
+We want to make use of cluster mode's advantage and find workarounds to:

 1. Access and store logs for recent as well as historical jobs conveniently;
 2. View log conveniently in real time;